Presidency of Dwight D. Eisenhower: East Asia and Southeast Asia

 In 1954, the United States and seven other countries created the Southeast Asia Treaty Organization (SEATO), a defensive alliance dedicated to preventing the spread of Communism in Southeast Asia.
 One lasting consequence of the Korean War was continued hostility between the United States and the People's Republic of China (PRC).
 Like his predecessor, President Truman, Eisenhower declined to recognize the communist government in Beijing and instead maintained support for Chiang Kai-shek's Nationalist regime, which had relocated to Taiwan.
 Tensions escalated in September 1954, when the PRC began shelling the offshore islands of Quemoy and Matsu, held by the Nationalists.
 In response, Congress authorized Eisenhower to use military force in the Taiwan Strait if necessary.
 Although the islands held little military significance, both the PRC and the Nationalists viewed them as symbols of sovereignty over all of China.
 The situation intensified when Eisenhower publicly stated that, in the event of conflict in East Asia, he would consider using tactical nuclear weapons against military targets as readily as conventional arms.
 Privately, Eisenhower was frustrated by Chiang's inflexible stance, but his own rhetoric raised fears of a broader confrontation.
-The crisis ended when China halted its shelling and both sides agreed to diplomatic talks; a second crisis in 1958 would end in a similar fashion.
+The Taiwan crisis ended when China halted its shelling and both sides agreed to diplomatic talks; a second crisis in 1958 would end in a similar fashion.
 During the first crisis, the United States and the Republic of China (ROC) signed a mutual defense treaty, which committed the United States to the defense of Taiwan.
 The CIA also supported dissidents in the 1959 Tibetan uprising, but China crushed the uprising.
 By the end of 1954, the National Security Council, Joint Chiefs of Staff, and State Department had urged Eisenhower, on at least five occasions, to drop atomic bombs on China, but each time he refused.

 In Indonesia, rebels in Sumatra and Sulawesi formed in February 1958 the PRRI-Permesta Movement which the goal of overthrowing the Sukarno government.
 Due to their anti-communist rhetoric, the rebels received money, weapons, and manpower from the CIA.
 This support ended when Allen Lawrence Pope, an American pilot, was shot down after a bombing raid on government-held Ambon in April 1958.
 In April 1958, the central government responded by launching airborne and seaborne military invasions on Padang and Manado, the rebel capitals.
 By the end of 1958, the rebels had been militarily defeated, and the remaining rebel guerrilla forces surrendered in August 1961.